|

 the cantons of CH, a town or two in FL besides Vaduz, or all the countries that

-border each of D-A-CH-FL.
+border D or A or CH or FL.
 Here are Sporcle quizzes (and a few other

-types) to practice all of this, as well as identifying the Bezirke of
+types) to practice those skills as well as the skills of identifying the

-Berlin and particular Bundesländer/Kantone on a map and by their
+both on a map and by their coats of arms:

 List the